thenicebro/scenarios/linux/challenge-find-file-location/step1.md

-# Using The Find Command
+# Using the Find Command

 ## Introduction